likeslines-maker/PhiFlow/README.md

 PhiFlow is a high‑performance .NET library for incremental computation on layered,fixed‑width graphs with real‑time analytics.

+Important Note on Naming

+When choosing the name for our product, we were unaware of the existing PhiFlow library (https://tum-pbs.github.io/PhiFlow/), which is an academic Python framework for differentiable physical simulations (primarily fluids) and machine learning.
+Our PhiFlow is built for a completely different ecosystem (production .NET) and solves fundamentally different problems: it is a high-performance incremental computation engine for layered graphs, designed for real-time analytics in FinTech, AdTech, IIoT, and gaming.
+We respectfully acknowledge the work of the Tum-PBS team and do not claim any affiliation with their project.
+We apologize for any confusion and will consider a rebranding in the near future to clearly distinguish our products.

 It is built for workloads where: